Managing weight-related infertility & pregnancy complications

 During pregnancy: recommended gestational weight gain

-Pre-pregnancy weight management should occur in conjunction with appropriate weight management during pregnancy.
-Catalano et al. has shown that even when women with obesity gain inadequate weight during pregnancy (< 5 kg), they have a significantly increased risk of small-for-gestational-age infants.40 These infants carry the same long-term metabolic risks as large-for-gestational-age infants.41 Women should therefore be supported to gain weight during pregnancy.36 The guidelines for weight gain in pregnancy aim to balance the risks of insufficient weight gain in pregnancy with the risks posed by maternal obesity.42
+During pregnancy, women should not intentionally lose weight.45 Catalano et al. has shown that women living with obesity who gain inadequate weight during pregnancy (<5kg) have a significantly increased risk of small-for-gestational-age infants.46 These infants carry the same long-term metabolic risks as large-for-gestational-age infants.47 A meta-analysis found for women living with obesity, both low and high weight gestational gain were associated with increased risk of gestational diabetes, gestational hypertension, pre-eclampsia, preterm birth and large for gestational age.48 Women should therefore be supported to gain weight during pregnancy within the Institute of Medicine guidelines (Table 1 and Table 2).
+This will balance the risks of insufficient weight gain in pregnancy with the risks posed by maternal obesity.22

 Pre-pregnancy weight category | Pre-pregnancy BMI (kg/m2) | Recommended gestational weight gain (kg) | Recommended weight gain* in 2nd & 3rd trimester (kg/week) |